The French political and economic adviser Jean Monnet dedicated himself to the

 production in France and the United Kingdom.

-As a top advisor to the French government he was the main inspiration behind the
+As a top adviser to the French government he was the main inspiration behind the

 famous ‘Schuman Declaration’ of 9 May 1950, which led to the creation of the